metablaster/WindowsFirewallRuleset/README.md

     - Temporarily open outbound firewall in GPO or [Disable Firewall](/Docs/DisableFirewall.md)
     - Troubleshoot problems: [Network troubleshooting detailed guide](/Docs/NetworkTroubleshooting.md)
     - You can [Reset Firewall to previous state](/Docs/ResetFirewall.md)
-    - Take a look into `Readme` folder for more troubleshooting options and documentation
+    - Take a look into `Docs` directory for more troubleshooting options and documentation

 17. As a prerequisite to deploy firewall, some system services have been started and set to automatic start, inside `Logs` directory you'll find `Services_DATE.log` to help you restore these